 We identified that the Company and a subsidiary may have engaged in certain conduct with competitors that may potentially have been in violation of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade ("Antimonopoly Act").
 We have executed a detailed review of each possible instance to determine the probability of the levies occurrence, and categorized them as either probable or not probable to occur.
-Accordingly, we have accrued an estimated amount probable to occur and recorded ¥180 million as "provision for the levies related to Antimonopoly Act" included in "other expenses" in the consolidated statement of income.
+Accordingly, we have accrued an estimated amount probable to occur and recorded 180 million yen as provision.